Date: Tue, 4 Jul 2006 (delayed)

 two guesthouses in town, which were set back a kilometer from the beach.
 They

-were built back there because like many of the island’s coastal towns, Kalkudah had been devastated by the December ‘04 tsunami.
+were built back that far because, like many of the island’s coastal towns, Kalkudah had been devastated by the December ‘04 tsunami.

 The nice ladies who ran the house told some of the details of that bad day.